-As practicing Muslims, we would love to have the path to obeying Allah (SWT) be made easy, so that the pressure of compromising on our deen is lessened.
-Moreover, we want to live our lives in comfort and be able to enjoy special occasions, such as Ramadan, Eid, marriage, the birth of a child and more with our families and friends, i.e. our fellow brothers and sisters. help reverts
+As practicing Muslims, we would love to have the path to obeying Allah (SWT) made accessible so that the pressure of compromising on our deen is lessened.
+Moreover, we want to live our lives in comfort and be able to enjoy special occasions, such as Ramadan, Eid, marriage, the birth of a child and more with our families and friends, i.e., our fellow brothers and sisters.
+Help reverts

 “None of you [truly] believes until he loves for his brother that which he loves for himself.”
 [Bukhari & Muslim]

-This is an important hadith in this discussion as it establishes both an expectation in Islam and provides the impetus for supporting reverts in our Muslim communities.
-In broad terms, it is upon us to ensure that our brothers and sisters can benefit from that which we ourselves would want.
+It is an essential hadith in this discussion as it establishes both an expectation in Islam and provides the impetus for supporting reverts in our Muslim communities.
+In broad terms, it is upon us to ensure that our brothers and sisters can benefit from that which we would want.
 In a hadith Rasul’Allah (SAW) says,

 “The example of the believers, in their mutual love, mercy and compassion, are like one body: if one organ complained, the rest of the body develops a fever.”
 [Bukhari & Muslim]

 It is unacceptable that we could have brothers and sisters in our midst who are alienated, lonely and under pressure as a result of wanting to obey Allah (SWT).
-In fact, we should have every incentive in terms of Ajr (rewards in the Hereafter) to help such people, be it in terms of ilm, Sadaqah, and brotherhood.
+In fact, we should have every incentive regarding Ajr (rewards in the Hereafter) to help such people, be it regarding ilm, Sadaqah, and brotherhood.

 What’s the right way to help reverts:

 Every individual is different.
-There is no certified method to helping a fellow brother or sister, each person will have their own challenges, needs and strengths.
-To properly understood someone, it is necessary to build a relationship with that person, one built on friendship and brotherhood (or sisterhood between the sisters).
+There is no certified method to helping a fellow brother or sister; each person will have their challenges, needs, and strengths.
+To correctly understand someone, it is necessary to build a relationship with that person, one built on friendship and brotherhood (or sisterhood between the sisters).
 That companionship will make helping that new brother or sister easier.
 Help reverts